Staff

 Jossie started with Olalla Recovery Centers back in April 2019 as a student and became a regular employee in October 2019 and is currently our assessment counselor at the residential program.
 She graduated from Olympic College with her degree in Human Services.in 2019.
 Jossie has a lot of family in recovery and knows first hand the challenges of trying to understand the disease of addiction and wanting to help those suffering.
 With this understanding, she knew she wanted to help change lives by working in the field.
 Jossie is also a volunteer with New Beginnings Closet.
 She is married with two wonderful children and is also a caregiver to her mother.
 Jossie loves spending time with her family and friends and loves anything involving the outdoors.
 Jossie is a positive spirit and truly works to serve the patients she interacts with on a daily basis.

-Kevin Currie, SUDP
+Kevin Currie, AA, SUDP

 Inpatient Counselor